albertli354/verifier-landing-page/README.md

 ## Welcome to the Election Guard Verifier

-## Why should you care about the cerifier?
+## Why should you care election security?

 ## A look under the hood